sixeyed/docker-windows-workshop/slides/sections/swarm-stack.md

 You deploy apps to swarm using Docker Compose files.
 There are some attributes which only apply to swarm mode (like the `deploy` section), and some which are ignored in swarm mode (like `depends_on`).

-You can combine multiple compose files together to make a single stack file.
-That's useful for keeping the core solution in one compose file like [v9-compose.yml](./app/v9-compose.yml), and adding environment-specific overrides in other files like [v9-prod.yml](./app/v9-prod.yml).
+You can combine multiple compose files to make a single file.
+That's useful for keeping the core solution in one compose file like [v11-core.yml](./app/v11-cose.yml), and adding environment-specific overrides in other files like [v11-dev.yml](./app/v11-dev.yml) and [v11-prod.yml](./app/v11-prod.yml).

 ---